 OPTION 1: Use the Auxiliary Input (only on PLAY:5) and a Bluetooth receiver

 The PLAY:5 (both first and second generation) has an auto-detecting 3.5 mm audio line-in connection.
 This can be used to connect a Bluetooth receiver that outputs analogue sound to the speaker.
 These receivers are relatively cheap to buy and easy to set up.
 Some comes with rechargeable batteries, other require power supply from a USB port or wall power adapter.

 Once connected and paired with the smartphone or tablet, start you app and listen to the sound on the speaker.
 You can control the volume both from the mobile device and Controller app.
 We have taken to list these relatively cheap Bluetooth to Audio receivers below to make it easier for you.

-You can then select Line-in as the source from the Controller app and choose to PLAY:5, other PLAYER (speaker) or group of PLAYERs (speakers) for this source.
+You can then select Line-in as the source from the Controller app and choose to listen to it on PLAY:5, other PLAYER (speaker) or group of PLAYERs (speakers) for this source.

 OPTION 2: Get Sonos CONNECT and a Bluetooth receiver

 Using the analog audio input on the CONNECT, connect to the Bluetooth receiver’s audio output.
 This acts as an external audio source.
-Pair your smartphone or tablet to the receiver using Bluetooth and play your music or audio on all Sonos players in the system.
+Pair your smartphone or tablet to the receiver using Bluetooth and play your music or audio on any or all Sonos players in your multi speaker system.